 - APPENDIX C – ALGORITHM Elective Procedure COVID-19 Testing Flow Chart [PDF]

 NYU is a major academic medical center in the heart of New York City.
-NYU has been significantly impacted by the COVID-19 pandemic.
-The center has in-hospital and outpatient facilities, but have developed one policy for preoperative COVID testing of all patients for COVID status.
+The center has in-hospital and outpatient facilities, but has developed one policy for preoperative COVID testing of all patients for COVID status.
 The following is a component of the preoperative process we currently use for care of patients, and as we are constantly reassessing our process, it should not be construed as a recommendation for others to use.

 Preadmission and Day Before Procedure Call Process

 The patient is screened for COVID related issues including symptoms and fever, however not all patients are reached on preoperative or preadmission testing calls.
 If symptomatic or issues related to COVID there is a joint collaboration among the preoperative team, the surgical team and patient to follow evidence based institutional guidelines.

 Preop Covid Testing Policy for Patients undergoing Surgery or a Procedure

 - Covid PCR 19 testing must be performed within 5 days of a procedure or surgery

 - PCR 19 testing may be performed the day of the procedure in preop area but may take 2hr to be resulted